-I would say that if you finish a Duolingo tree, then you are definitely getting closer to fluency!
+I would say that if you finish a Duolingo Path/course, then you are definitely getting closer to fluency!

-Finishing a Duolingo tree takes a LOT of time (and there are a lot of different ways that you can “finish a tree”) and if you spent that time also watching Netflix or speaking to native speakers, I bet you are fluent by now!
+Finishing a Duolingo course takes a LOT of time (and there are a lot of different ways that you can “finish a tree”) and if you spent that time also watching Netflix or speaking to native speakers, I bet you are fluent by now!

 I definitely would NOT recommend spending all the time it takes to finish a Duolingo tree without supplementing that with conversation practice and listening practice since Duolingo mostly focuses on translation exercises.

 In the end, does using Duolingo harm you in any way?
 In my opinion, no.

 A lot of times we put way too much pressure on ourselves as we learn a language, thinking that if we are going to put the effort in, it has to be in the most perfect and efficient way.

 However, any exposure to your new language is good!
 One of my all-time favorite quotes is “Anything worth doing is worth doing badly” by G.K.
 Chesterton.